-Keeping version history of any file or document is so damn necessary when it comes to reverting changes.
-Whether it is a coding file, document with well written content or any iterations that created the illustrator image.
+Keeping the version history of any file or document is so damn necessary when it comes to reverting changes.
+Whether it is a coding file, document with well-written content or any iterations that created the illustrator image.

 Git and Gitlab portals came into existence with this fundamental discipline of version history.

-Now is the trend of sharing documents over drives and working together on them.
-Version history has become important for Google Docs as well.
+Now is the trend of sharing documents overdrives and working together on them.
+The version history has become important for Google Docs as well.

 Traditionally, MS Word documents were saved locally with different file names and then compared against the file versions.
-The manual method of maintaining versions was error prone and not giving the accurate results.
+The manual method of maintaining versions was error-prone and did not give accurate results.